Shaadalam9/llms-av-crowdsourced/README.md

 ![LLM Personas](figures/LLMs_personas.png)
 A Ghibli-style persona illustration of the Large Language Models.😁

+## Citation
+If you use the gans-traffic for academic work please cite the following paper:

+> Alam, M. S., & Bazilinskyy, P. (2025).
+Cross or Nah?
+LLMs Get in the Mindset of a Pedestrian in front of Automated Car with an eHMI.
+17th International Conference on Automotive User Interfaces and Interactive Vehicular Applications.
+Brisbane, QLD, Australia. https://doi.org/10.1145/3744335.3758477

 ## Usage of the code
 The code is open-source and free to use.
 It is aimed for, but not limited to, academic research.
 We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code 😍😄 .
 For collaboration or inquiries, contact: